adamtheadmin/alpaca-chatbot-api/readme.md

     ...
 });
 ```
-When the server is done sending the response, you will get an `endResponse` event with the `id` that was orignally sent in.
+When the server is done sending the response, you will get an `endResponse` event with the `id` that was originally sent in.
 ```
 socket.on("endResponse", ({id}) => {
     ...